parthbyt/Eraksha-Project-By-Parth-Agrawal-and-Harsh-Agrawal/index.md

 This is the github repository for project for the [eRaksha 2020 competion](https://www.eraksha.net/)

-It is named as News Alert, providing news.
+It is named as India News Alert, providing news.

 This app is built for Windows, and is not tested on any other os.